 - Type 2 – this is more common in adults.
 It is because the body does not make enough insulin or cannot use it properly.
 This is controlled by a healthy diet, although insulin injections may become necessary.

-Whilst diabetes is known for having a medical impact, it can also cause educational needs due to tiredness and blurred vision.
+Whilst diabetes is known for having a medical impact, it can also cause educational needs due to tiredness and blurred vision as well as associated difficulties with attention, processing speed and memory.
+Pupils may also have periods out of school for medical appointments.
 We find that the most common successful management of diabetes is an agreed action plan prepared by the school with advice from medics and involving parents.
 This support is normally called for via the Equality Act 2010.